End the most common form of littering

 there's litter

-Cigarette butts are the most widespread form of littering, despite Sweden having the lowest share of smokers in the EU.
-Since smoking is prohibited in outdoor seating areas and outside serving establishments, smokers simply step out into the street — where the cigarette butts end up, causing both significant environmental damage and an unpleasant urban environment.
+Telling people what to do is easy.
+Changing people’s behavior is hard.
+Cigarette butts are the most widespread form of littering.
+Since smoking is prohibited in outdoor seating areas and outside venues where ashtrays used to be available, smokers simply step outside to smoke in the streets.
+This has turned our streets into ashtrays, causing both significant environmental damage and an unpleasant urban environment.

 80,000,000